shaharjacob/FAME/README.md

 &nbsp;

 ## Table of content
+- **main.py**: main script which is combine all the script and plot a graph.
 - **google_autocomplete.py**: Extracting information from google auto-complete.
 - **quasimodo.py**: Using quasimodo database for extracting information about connections between objects.
 - **wikifier.py**: Extracting information about the part-of-speech of the given text.